 Campaigners angry at human rights abuses against the Palestinian people – symbolised by Israel's policy of demolishing the homes of Palestinians and allowing Israeli settlers to take over their land – are demanding a boycott of Israeli venues in a campaign that echoes the 1980s protests against South Africa and the infamous venue Sun City.

 Attempts by Madonna to deflect criticism by offering free tickets to local campaigners backfired, with a number rejecting the offer.
-Boycott from Within, an Israeli campaign group, accused the singer of "a blatant attempt at whitewashing Israeli crimes".
+Boycott from Within, an Israeli campaign group, accused the singer of "a blatant attempt at whitewashing Israeli crimes".So what's given this recent boost to the BDS campaign?
+Well there are push factors:

 Acts such as alleged war crimes during Israel's 2008 invasion of Gaza and the 2010 killing of peace activists by Israeli commandos on an aid ship are fuelling the return of an anti-apartheid campaign on a scale not seen in a generation.
 Saeed Amireh, 21, a peace activist from Nilin in the West Bank, said: "We don't have freedom of movement.
 They don't want peace; they just want us to disappear.
-They are suppressing our very existence."
+They are suppressing our very existence."and pull factors:

 Calls for a boycott are supported by hundreds of artists around the world, from the film director Ken Loach to former Pink Floyd frontman Roger Waters and the author Alice Walker.
 Artists such as Carlos Santana and Elvis Costello have cancelled shows after pressure from campaigners in recent years; Coldplay, U2 and Bruce Springsteen have declined invitations to play in Israel without supporting the boycott publicly.
 Paul McCartney, Elton John, Rihanna and Leonard Cohen are among those to have ignored calls not to appear there.